TimCares/MasterThesis/docs/thesis/methodology/data_and_preparation.typ

 - as Data2Vec not multimodal, we do not have any reference datasets
 - however, many multimodal models, like BEiT and VLMo use the same popular multimodal dataset
 - we therefore also opt for them
-- we use COCO, Visual Genome, and a subset of Google's Conceptual Captions
+- we use COCO and a subset of Google's Conceptual Captions
 - even though COCO contains just contains 82783 images, which is not that much, it contains multiple captions per image, meaning we can create multiple image-text pairs from one image
 - images have a little more than average 5 captions, yielding a total of 566747 actual examples for the training set (used for Knowledge-Distillation)